Local Authorities

 We have heard of positive stories of neighbours creating local Whatsapp groups to help coordinate parking spaces.

-In the last resort, the resident may need to use the good old local public charger.
+As a last resort, the resident may need to use the good old local public charger.

 This may not work for everyone and for areas where parking is particularly challenging, our solution may not be the best option.

 • Utility companies typically need to open the footway over a limited width to undertake work alongside the pavement and can undertake repairs to their assets located at depth by going below the gullies.
-Where more significant works are required, the gullies can be taken out and reinstalled as per the original installation method.

 Any other queries?